-The solution interview builds on your research about the problem and proposes a solution, in order to see how potential customers react.
-Solution interviews result in qualitative feedback from users or prospects about the product, when presented with the product or a prototype.
+The solution interview builds on your research around the problem and proposes a solution to see how potential customers react.
+Solution interviews result in qualitative feedback from users or prospects about the product when presented with the product or a prototype.
 Use a “demo” to help customers understand your solution and confirm that it will solve their problem.

 What is the minimum feature set needed to launch?

 What are "must have" features/benefits for the user?

 Why is the price right/not right relative to alternative ways of addressing the problem?

 How do I create the groundwork for repeat sales?

 How does the product fit into the prospects' existing technology mix (for B2B tech especially)

 The biggest risk product entrepreneurs face is that they’ll create a product that absolutely no one wants to buy.
 Problem interviews help identify common problems within a particular market segment.
 When you have identified a clear problem, solution interviews help nail down the reasons why or whether a particular product "works" for your early adopters.

 Often solution interviews are performed with some kind of a proxy for a product, created to spark a conversation with the prospect or customer.
 According to @ashmaurya, "You want to build enough of the solution (or a proxy, like screenshots, a prototype, etc.) that you can put in front of customers for the purpose of measuring their reaction and further defining the requirements for your minimum viable product (MVP).”